SecretFoundation/docs/docs/protocol/encryption-specs.md

 # Node Startup

-When a full node resumes its participation in the network, it reads `consensus_seed` from `$HOME/.sgx_secrets/consensus_seed.sealed` and again does [key derivation](#Key-Derivation) as outlined above.
+When a full node resumes network participation, it reads `consensus_seed` from `$HOME/.sgx_secrets/consensus_seed.sealed`, and again does [key derivation](#Key-Derivation) as outlined above.

 # New Node Registration

-A new node wants to join the network as a full node.
+New nodes want to join the network as full nodes.

 ## On the new node

 TODO reasoning

-- Verify the remote attestation proof of the bootstrap node from `genesis.json`.
+- Verify remote attestation proof of the bootstrap node from `genesis.json`
-- Create a remote attestation proof that the node's Enclave is genuine.
+- Create a remote attestation proof the node's Enclave is genuine
-- Generate inside the node's Enclave a true random curve25519 private key: `registration_privkey`.
+- Generate inside the node's Enclave a true random curve25519 private key: `registration_privkey`
-- From `registration_privkey` calculate `registration_pubkey`.
+- From `registration_privkey` calculate `registration_pubkey`
 - Send an `secretcli tx register auth` transaction with the following inputs:
-  - The remote attestation proof that the node's Enclave is genuine.
+  - The remote attestation proof the node's Enclave is genuine
   - `registration_pubkey`
   - 256 bits true random `nonce`